DeysonOrtiz/memberful-import/README.md

 This script ( once completed ) will allow EDD users to import customers from Memberful.
 The script is run by adding ?mmt-memberful-import to the site's url.
+This plugin looks the file: /memberful.json inside of the plugin folder with the list of Members.

 Here is the latest messages: